gabriellelittle1/MGJ/README.md

 # ExplAIn

+Created by Gabrielle Littlefair, Malini Williams, and Joshua Waha

 ## Project Idea and Overview

 ExplAIn is an intelligent learning assistant built using the Portia toolkit that transforms complex academic papers into structured, personalized learning experiences.